 Conventional cemetery A cemetery that requires the use of a concrete or fiberglass grave liner and a hard-bottom casket; also known as a “lawn cemetery” or a “modern cemetery.”
 Prior to the establishment of modern cemeteries, most burial occurred in churchyards or on family land and was environmentally friendly.
 Modern cemetery requirements are dictated by “convention” rather than law.

 Cremation The process of reducing the body of the deceased to bone fragments and ashes by the use of high heat; the cremation of an average body uses enough natural gas and electricity to produce 140 lbs. of CO2.

-Deed restrictions Private agreements listed in the deed that restrict the use of the land.
+Deed restrictions Private agreement listed in the deed that restricts the use of the land.
 [See Conservation easements]

 Dry ice The solid form of carbon dioxide; may be used to cool and preserve a body temporarily during a home funeral(home vigil).
 Dry ice must be handled carefully to avoid skin burns and requires good ventilation due to off-gassing of CO2.

 Eco-friendly Products and practices designed to have a range of effects on the environment, from being beneficial to being the least damaging available option.